Sovereign Investors and the Shifting Paradigm of Disintermediation

 The US$ 5 trillion investor class is poaching investment executives from leading banks and investment managers.
 Public investors like the Ontario Municipal Employees Retirement System (OMERS) have their own private equity deal team.
 Pulling this off requires long-term serious commitments from board committees, proper long-term incentive programs, and sufficient financial resources.

-Increasingly, sovereign wealth funds are being approached by companies for long-term capital.
-[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Increasingly, sovereign wealth funds are being approached by companies for long-term capital. [ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.